-If you have become involved in a Child Protective Services investigation in relation to your child or a child in your family, then you likely have many questions that you need to be answered.
-It can be startling to be living your life normally and then all of a sudden you are blind-sided by phone calls and possible home visits from the State of Texas.
-Having no experience dealing with a group of people that can potentially affect the relationship between you and your child can be intimidating, as well.
-You need to learn how to handle yourself in conjunction with one of their investigations and how to protect your child from harm.
+If you have become involved in a Child Protective Services investigation about your child or a child in your family, you likely have many questions that you need to answer.
+It can be startling to be living your life normally, and then all of a sudden, you are blind-sided by phone calls and possible home visits from the State of Texas.
+Having no experience dealing with a group of people that can potentially affect the relationship between you and your child can also be intimidating.
+It would help if you learned how to handle yourself in conjunction with one of their investigations and how to protect your child from harm.

 Today’s blog post from the Law Office of Bryan Fagan will introduce the topic of Child Protective Services investigations to you.
-We will spend some time providing an overview of this subject so that you will have knowledge of the essential pieces of information as you begin to face this challenge.
+We will spend some time providing an overview of this subject to know the essential pieces of information as you begin to face this challenge.
 While there are sure to be difficulties that you experience with the investigation, the best thing you can do for yourself is to learn as much as you can as early as you can.

 How does Child Protective Services begin its investigation?

 Child Protective Services works as a state agency within the Texas Department of Family and Protective Services.
 Their key objective is to protect Texans from abuse or neglect.
-In order to further their efforts to achieve this objective Child Protective Services will conduct investigations as to possible incidents of abuse and/or neglect that are reported by everyday people like you and me.
+To further their efforts to achieve this objective, Child Protective Services will conduct investigations as to possible incidents of abuse and neglect reported by everyday people like you and me.

-The state provides a hotline for people to call and report incidents that may involve abuse and/or neglect of a child.
-These reports are made anonymously and then sent to whatever local Child Protective Services office is local to the area of the state where the child lives.
+The State provides a hotline for people to call and report incidents that may involve abuse and neglect of a child.
+These reports are made anonymously and then sent to whatever local Child Protective Services office is local to the State area where the child lives.
 From there, an investigation will begin once it is determined that there is an indication that abuse or neglect has occurred.

-Finally, we can also look at abuse as a physical injury that results in substantial harm to the child, or the genuine threat of substantial harm from physical injury to the child, including an injury that is at variance with the history or explanation given and excluding an accident or reasonable discipline by a parent, guardian or managing or possessory conservator that does not expose the child to a substantial risks of harm.
+Finally, we can also look at abuse as a physical injury that results in substantial harm to the child or the genuine threat of significant damage from bodily injury to the child, including an injury that is at variance with the history or explanation given and excluding an accident or reasonable discipline by a parent, guardian or managing or possessory conservator that does not expose the child to a substantial risk of harm.
 In the alternative, if you were to fail to make a reasonable effort to prevent an action by another person that results in physical injury that results in substantial harm to the child.

-The most straightforward definition of neglect is the leaving of a child in a situation where the child would be exposed to a substantial risk of physical or mental harm, without arranging for necessary care for the child, and the demonstration of an intent not to return by a parent, guardian, or managing or possessory conservator of the child.
+The most straightforward definition of neglect is leaving a child in a situation where the child would be exposed to a substantial risk of physical or mental harm without arranging for necessary care for the child.
+The demonstration of an intent not to return by a parent, guardian, or managing or possessory conservator of the child.
 This includes leaving a child in a situation where the child would be exposed to a substantial risk of sexual conduct harmful to the child.

-For example, if you left your four-year-old home alone and he burned his hand on a space heater that could be neglectful because there is no way that a four-year-old has the knowledge, experience or ability to care for himself on his own.
-On the other hand, if you left your seventeen-year-old home alone and the same thing happened it is unlikely that this would constitute child neglect.
+For example, if you left your four-year-old home alone and burned his hand on a space heater, that could be neglectful because there is no way that a four-year-old has the knowledge, experience, or ability to care for himself on his own.
+On the other hand, if you left your seventeen-year-old home alone and the same thing happened, it is unlikely that this would constitute child neglect.

 More information on how a report of abuse or neglect is made to Child Protective Services